alexcrist/autotone/README.md

 ## 🔭 Future work

-* Display a message if browser mic access is not granted
 * Allow user to set pitch detection over-sampling factor
   * This will involve moving audio window/buffer building logic out of BufferNode/Processor and into Autotoner